Nham Bai? (eat rice?)

 Cambodian food is mostly about using fresh vegetables and herbs, and expensive meat and fish are added sparingly, making it perfect to adapt for vegetarians.
 Chamkar on The Passage and its newer branch on Airport Road do an excellent job of preparing veggie dishes.
 Champey serves up marvellous meals in a beautifully designed restaurant that evokes a gentle, old world charm.

-At Embassy, meanwhile, you’ll be treated to an exclusive fine dining experience, including mouth-watering set menus from $27.
+Embassy‘s exclusive fine dining experience includes mouth-watering set menus from $27.

 On Pub Street, you’ll also find Cambodian BBQ for a little DIY dining.
-A special metal contraption lets you cook your meat on charcoal while keeping the soup piping hot, so you can enjoy it just the way it should be!
+A special metal contraption called a “Phnom Pleung” (Fire Mountain) is placed on your table letting you grill your meat, seafood and vegetables over glowing charcoal while keeping the soup piping hot, so you can enjoy it just the way it should be!

 The unique Madame Butterfly offers the best of authentic Cambodian cuisine mixed with Thai and Chinese influences, while pampering guests in a cosy traditional wooden house surrounded by lush tropical gardens.

-Malis has now opened up in Siem Reap, giving customers a chance to experience a unique and contemporary take on traditional Khmer cuisine from renowned local chef Luu Meng.
-We recommend the Bank Kang lobster and Cambodia’s famous fish amok!
+Malis provides customers a chance to experience a unique and contemporary take on traditional Khmer cuisine – we recommend their versions of Bang Kang lobster and fish amok.